-In 2019, End of summer samplings and all sampling for 2020, were moved to new shoreline sites.
+In 2019, samplings were moved to new shoreline sites.
 3B remained the same standard site 3B, but 3A was moved to the small cove and 3D was moved to Portage Point Inn.

-Table 8: Storm Drain Sampling Portage Lake -2020
+Table 8: Storm Drain Sampling Portage Lake -2021